Skra Częstochowa: History

 The club was founded in 1926.
 In 1946, Skra became the Częstochowa district champions and won promotion to the Polish championships played in the cup system.
 In the round of 16, the team lost 3–5 to Tęcza Kielce.
 In the 1947 season, Skra continued to play in the central games in the fight for the title of Polish Champion and qualification for the League in the 1948 season.
 The team took 7th place in the group, not being promoted to the league.
 Until 1952, the team played in the second league.
 From 1950 to 1954, the club operated under the name Ogniwo Częstochowa.
 Between 1953 and 1966, they competed in the third league.
 In 2018, the club was promoted to the II liga (third-tier), and won promotion to I liga three years later.

+In July 2026, Skra withdrew from the upcoming 2026–27 III liga season due to financial problems.